A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Appendix

+In the proofs, we use the natural logarithm ($\log$) rather than its base-2 form ($\log_2$), for simplicity and consistency with information-theoretic textbooks, and is equivalent barring the change of units from bits ($\log_2$) to nats ($\log$)~\cite{cover2012}. \begin{proof}[Theorem~\ref{thm:ineq}] We use well-known ingredients from information-theory~\cite{cover2012}.
+For inequality (\ref{eq:opti_inequal}a):

-where we have used the definition of mutual information~\eqref{eq:1.1}; the fact that conditioning reduces entropy~\eqref{eq:1.3}; the fact that the Gaussian distribution maximizes entropy under power constraints~\eqref{eq:1.4}; and the definition of distortion and the entropy formula for a Gaussian distribution~\eqref{eq:1.5}.
-For the second inequality in~\eqref{eq:opti_inequal}:
+where~\eqref{eq:1.1} is by definition of mutual information; \eqref{eq:1.2} because of the conditioning by $\widehat{\mathbf{A}}_n$; \eqref{eq:1.3} because conditioning reduces entropy; \eqref{eq:1.4} because the Gaussian distribution maximizes entropy under power constraints and by the entropy formula for a Gaussian distribution; \eqref{eq:1.5} by definition of the distortion and the entropy formula for a Gaussian distribution.